raszpl/FIC-486-GAC-2-Cache-Module/README.md

 majestyk: "FIC sold two different versions with different pinouts (and the same "VLB"-socket).
 Only the one in the pictures works on a 486-GAC2 and a few other FIC mainboards."

 Kicad diagram and PCB files updated as I go reverse engineering module from pictures.

+02/3/2024: Project start.
+Figuring out how to make edge connector footprint, searching for SOJ-28L footprint.

-Very VIP, only about 50% there at the moment.
+2/4/2024: Very VIP, only about 50% there at the moment.

+2/4/2024: ~80%, 0 drc errors, 62 violations.
+Still bad footprints and I havent gotten around to fixing power/ground pins.
+Whats left is figuring LS244 address buffering mapping, TAG ram address and output pins to edge mapping, WE/CE/OE mapping to edge.